sparkdq.checks#

 BaseAggregateCheckConfig

-The exact number of rows expected in the dataset.
+Exact number of records required in the dataset.

 - Type: